 2017 Hagfish Stars Unveiled

 - Heteropods What are heteropods you might ask?
-According to an expert,, “…They’re kind of like little globs of snot looking for other snot-like creatures to eat…”
+According to expert Kris Clark,, “…They’re kind of like little globs of snot looking for other snot-like creatures to eat…”

 - Expert Interviews from previous Hagfish Day celebrations